How to Build an Amazing IGTV Strategy (According to Instagram!)

 When it first launched, the only way to access IGTV from the Instagram app was by tapping on the small IGTV icon at the top of the home screen.
 But now, there are so many ways that IGTV and Instagram work together.

-Instagram also launched a stories sticker in the past year that lets you put your IGTV video in stories so people can click on it to watch and your audience can also share your videos on their stories.
+Instagram also launched a stories sticker that lets you put your IGTV video in stories so people can click on it to watch and your audience can also share your videos on their stories.

 Plus, the Explore page now features a section that’s entirely dedicated to IGTV — which is another great way to drive traffic and discovery of your IGTV videos!